emirakts0/bukt/README.md

 ## Design Philosophy

 -   **Read-Optimized Performance:** Bukt is architected for read-heavy workloads.
-The data path for retrieving data from memory is highly concurrent and designed to be virtually lock-free, enabling extremely high throughput for read operations.
+The data path for retrieving data from memory is highly concurrent and designed to be virtually lock-free at its core layer.

 ## Features